s183910/MLOps_project/reports/README.md

 >
 > Answer:

-Config files are one part of the ansewr, making sure that there is no doubt on the hyperparameters.
+Config files are one part of the answer.
+These files are used to make sure that there is no doubt what hyperparameters resulted in which model performance.
-DVC also enables us to ensure that the data would be identical from machine to machine, and Docker allowed us to provide a controlled environment with guaranteed library versions, making sure that no changed behaviour in different libraries would have an effect.
+DVC also enables us to ensure that the data would be identical from machine to machine, and Docker allowed us to provide a controlled environment with guaranteed library versions, dependencies and packages, making sure that no changed behaviour in different libraries would have an effect.
-The only non-reproducibility comes from stochistic processes such as batch shuffling, which we did not control with seeds.
+The only non-reproducibility comes from stochastic processes such as batch shuffling, which we did not control with seeds.
 Even with seeds, PyTorch does not guarantee exactly the same outputs.

 ### Question 14